-Because of their fine-grained representation that captures token-level interactions, multi-vector models are more expressive, and, consequently, tend to have a higher retrieval quality, than single-vector models.
+Because of their fine-grained representations that capture token-level interactions, multi-vector models are more expressive and, consequently, tend to have higher retrieval quality than single-vector models.
 However, the high latency of multi-vector retrieval engines has hindered their wider adoption.
-To address this issue, we introduce \textsc{Lemur}, a simple-yet-efficient framework that is an order of magnitude faster than earlier multi-vector similarity search methods, thus enabling efficient multi-vector retrieval at scale.
-Moreover, \textsc{Lemur} produces single-vector representations for both the query and the documents, reducing the task to single-vector similarity search.
-This enables easy integration with state-of-the-art single-vector ANNS libraries.
+To address this issue, we introduce \textsc{Lemur}, a simple yet efficient framework that is an order of magnitude faster than earlier multi-vector similarity search methods, enabling efficient multi-vector retrieval at scale.
+Moreover, \textsc{Lemur} produces single-vector representations for queries and documents, reducing the task to single-vector similarity search.
+This makes it easy to integrate \textsc{Lemur} with state-of-the-art single-vector ANNS libraries.

-Because they are learned in a supervised fashion, the single-vector embeddings generated by \textsc{Lemur} are significantly more accurate than the fixed-dimensional encodings (FDEs) \citep{jayaram2024muvera} that have been used for single-vector reduction earlier: in particular, $1024$-dimensional \textsc{Lemur} embeddings yield higher recall than $10240$-dimensional FDEs (see Sec.~\ref{sec:ablation}).
-This enables using lower-dimensional single-vector embeddings, which decreases the memory footprint and leads to lower end-to-end latency due to faster single-vector similarity search.
-Standard scalar or product quantization~\cite{jegou2010product} techniques could be applied to the single-vector embeddings generated by \textsc{Lemur} to further decrease memory consumption and end-to-end latency.
+Because they are learned in a supervised fashion, the single-vector embeddings generated by \textsc{Lemur} are significantly more accurate than the fixed-dimensional encodings (FDEs)~\citep{jayaram2024muvera} that have been used for single-vector reduction earlier: in particular, $1024$-dimensional \textsc{Lemur} embeddings yield higher recall than $10240$-dimensional FDEs (see Section~\ref{sec:ablation}).
+This enables using lower-dimensional single-vector embeddings, which reduces the memory footprint and leads to lower end-to-end latency due to faster single-vector similarity search.
+Standard scalar- or product-quantization~\citep{jegou2010product} techniques can be applied to the single-vector embeddings generated by \textsc{Lemur} to further reduce memory consumption and end-to-end latency.